Back to blog

 If the total equals 183 or more, and you were present for at least 31 days in the current year, you pass the substantial presence test and are treated as a US tax resident.

-You spend 120 days in the US each year for three consecutive years:
+120 days of US presence in each of three consecutive years:

 • Current year: 120 days × 1 = 120